utce-docs/.github/ADD_NEW_COURSE.md

 ## Creating a Repository for a New Course

+**NOTE** <br>
+This action is only available to members of the organization.
+If you want to add a new course to the organization, please create a new issue.

 This guide will walk you through the process of creating a new repository based on the template repository.
-The naming format for the new repository will follow the convention: `<coursename>`, which is dash-seperated; For example: `Advanced-Programming`.
+The naming format for the new repository will follow the convention: `<coursename>`, which is dash-separated; For example: `Advanced-Programming`.

 ### Steps